 - The details of highly-qualified people in various industries (employment history, educational background, skills, current status, and proficiency in specific apps)

 - Company data (size, growth rate, value, and industry)

 Collecting data about people and their work history is not something you can do manually.
 First of all, the databases are massive.
 Secondly, the information changes regularly.
 One person might be looking for a job one day and be employed the next.
 Others might gain an educational credential that they lacked just weeks before.
-Without using proxies and scraping bots, you’ll be wasting your time contacting candidates who aren’t interested or don’t qualify.
+As per WP Dev Shed, without using proxies and scraping bots, you’ll be wasting your time contacting candidates who aren’t interested or don’t qualify.